-Our lead product candidate, lifileucel, is a therapy for the treatment of metastatic melanoma.
-Currently, there are numerous companies that are developing various alternate treatments for melanoma, including patients that have progressed after prior treatment with checkpoint inhibitors.
-Accordingly, lifileucel faces significant competition in the melanoma treatment space from multiple companies.
-Even if we obtain regulatory approval for lifileucel, the availability and price of our competitors' products could limit the demand and the price we are able to charge for our melanoma therapy.
+Our lead product candidates, lifileucel and LN-145, are therapies for the treatment of metastatic melanoma and advanced cervical.
+Currently, there are numerous companies that are developing various alternate treatments for melanoma and cervical cancer, including patients that have progressed after prior treatment with checkpoint inhibitors and chemotherapy.
+Accordingly, lifileucel and LN-145 face significant competition in the melanoma and cervical cancer treatment space from multiple companies.
+Even if we obtain regulatory approval for lifileucel, the availability and price of our competitors' products could limit the demand and the price we are able to charge for our therapies.
 We may not be able to implement our business plan if the acceptance of our products is inhibited by price competition or the reluctance of physicians to switch from other methods of treatment to our product, or if physicians switch to other new therapies, drugs or biologic products or choose to reserve our product for use in limited circumstances.